M3-org/avatar-interop/README.md

 - https://hackmd.io/@XR/wearables1
 - https://hackmd.io/@XR/mocap-interop

+Can also check out https://github.com/M3-org/git-gud as an onboarding guide

 **Where to get avatars?**

-It's a good idea to atleast have the basics of making your own custom avatar to be part of this group, here's some links:
+Learn the basics of making your own custom avatar, some links:

 - https://readyplayer.me/
 - https://vroid.com/en/studio